euwbah/musescore-xen-tuner/README.md

 This symbol-parsing process is how the plugin understands the accidental symbols attached on to notes, and it will base its operations on this information.

+> [!CAUTION]
-> ⚠️ **IMPORTANT:** Note that because the plugin always tries to read the most number of symbols for each ligature set/accidental chain at a time, it's important that if the same symbol appears across different ligature sets/accidental chains, they should be declared in an order such that it is not ambiguous which ligature/accidental chain the symbol belongs to.
+> **IMPORTANT:** Note that because the plugin always tries to read the most number of symbols for each ligature set/accidental chain at a time, it's important that if the same symbol appears across different ligature sets/accidental chains, they should be declared in an order such that it is not ambiguous which ligature/accidental chain the symbol belongs to.
 >
 > 🟡 **For example**, let's say that the symbol `b^` is in ligature set 1, but we have `~.b^` in ligature set 2.
 Now let's say the plugin encounters a note with the symbols `~.b^`.
 It will first look to ligature set 1 to 'eat up' the `b^`, leaving `~` remaining.
 This means that **`~.b^` in ligature set 2 will never get matched** because the `b^` symbol will get eaten up by the first ligature.
 >